Concerns and complaints

 Action the University can take

-Failure to meet expected standards of behaviour and conduct will be dealt with through the Student Disciplinary Procedure.
-This procedure sets out a clear and consistent process for addressing student disciplinary matters.
+Failure to meet expected standards of behaviour and conduct will be dealt with through the Student Disciplinary Policy and Procedure or the Sexual Harassment and Sexual Misconduct Policy and Procedure.
+Both of these policies set out a clear and consistent process for addressing student disciplinary matters.
+Reports of sexual harassment and sexual misconduct are dealt with under the Sexual Harassment and Sexual Misconduct Policy and Procedure.
+All other forms of harassment will be dealt with under the Student Disciplinary Policy and Procedure.

 If an incident involves a criminal charge or police investigation, or if there is the possibility of injury or harm to others, the University may take provisional action to limit a student's interaction with the University community, including through suspension and exclusion.